tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Comment to students, that it's possible to code a Jupyter notebook from scratch on this Amazon SageMaker's notebook instance, but also, you can open an existing Jupyter notebook.
 Slack out to students the `monte_carlo.ipynb` starter file, and continue the demo as follows.

+* This demo code, runs a Monte Carlo simulation that uses the IEX API, so ask students to have their API key at hand.

 * In your Amazon SageMaker notebook instance, in left icon menu, click on the _Upload_ icon (arrow up) and select the `monte_carlo.ipynb` notebook to upload.

   ![Creating an Amazon SageMaker instance - step 18](Images/sagemaker-18.png)